 Duke Sports Medicine is internationally recognized for the treatment and rehabilitation of sports injuries.
-If a sports injury or medical condition has sidelined you from your favorite activity, our sports medicine experts use the most advanced methods to evaluate and treat injuries in professional, nonprofessional and recreational athletes of all ages.
+If a sports injury or medical condition has sidelined you from your favorite activity, our sports medicine experts in Raleigh and Durham use the most advanced methods to evaluate and treat injuries in professional, nonprofessional and recreational athletes of all ages.
 Our goal is returning you to an active lifestyle.
 Experts in our sports performance programs study the causes and prevention of injury, apply the findings directly to your care, and use the latest techniques to enhance your performance.

 Nationally ranked leader in sports injury treatment

 Our sports medicine specialists treat joint sprains and strains, arthritis, fractures, tendonitis and bursitis.
 These common overuse and misuse injuries typically put weekend athletes, local youth sports participants and elite professional athletes on the disabled list.
 We also treat sports-related medical conditions, including asthma, concussion, athletic-induced amenorrhea and overtraining syndrome.
 Our sports medicine doctors tailor exercise and treatment programs to meet your unique needs and help you make a complete recovery.

 Choose sports medicine at Duke because we offer:

 - Maximized sports performance.
 If you’re looking to maximize your athletic performance, we can help you achieve your goals.
 Our team offers testing in agility, speed, power, strength, stamina, flexibility, body composition and endurance.
 It’s all designed to improve athletic performance and prevent injury for all ages and all levels.

 - 24-hour access.
 If you need orthopedic care fast due to pain or injury we offer 24-hour access to appointments.
 In many cases, a orthopaedic provider may see you the same day you call for an appointment.
 Learn more about obtaining an appointment within the next 24 hours.